 Not only this, but to get a FULL contraction of the triceps, then at the bottom of the rep you’re going to want to point your knuckles directly towards the floor.

-This will ensure you get a FULL contraction, and if you stick with this one exercise, your arms will blow up.
+This will ensure you get a FULL contraction, and if you stick with this one exercise, your lateral head will blow up in size.

-Start with REALLY low weight, and work your way up from there until you fail around 8-12 reps with perfect form.
+Start with a MUCH lighter weight, and work your way up from there until you fail around 8-12 reps with perfect form.

-And this is where we’ll treat the triceps differently than your biceps because this time I actually recommend a tricep superset if you’re trying to get horseshoe triceps.
+This is where we’ll treat the triceps differently than your biceps because this time I actually recommend adding a tricep superset to your workout routine.

 The reason why a tricep superset is beneficial is because your triceps are WAY bigger than your biceps, and will benefit from a tricep superset.

-Here’s a great tricep supsert to get you started:
+Here’s a great tricep superset involving both single and multijoint exercises to get you started:

 - Weighted Dips 3×8-12

-The weighted dips will help to “pre-exhaust” your triceps, and the rope pushdown will allow you to attack your triceps with laser-like precision to help sculpt out horseshoe triceps.
+The weighted dips will be the mass builder for your triceps, and the rope pushdown will allow you to attack your triceps with laser-like precision to help sculpt out that horseshoe look.

 Again, you can also combine this tricep superset with a bicep superset of your choice for even crazier arm gains.

-Just make sure you’re getting enough rest between workouts, and you’re following a good diet with great supplements and whatnot.
+Just make sure you’re getting enough rest between workouts, and you’re following a good diet with supplements that can boost muscle protein synthesis and whatnot.